TL;DR

 - Manage Stress: Stress can increase acid production.
 Practice mindfulness, yoga, or gentle exercise.

-Finding the Right Cover: How WeCovr Can Help
+Finding the Right Cover: How WeCovr Specialists or broker partners Can Help

 Navigating the world of private medical insurance UK can be confusing.
-The terminology is complex, and policies vary widely between the best PMI providers.
-This is where an independent, expert broker is invaluable.
+The terminology is complex, and policies vary widely between PMI providers.
+This is where a regulated, expert broker is invaluable.

 - We Listen: We take the time to understand your health concerns, your budget, and what matters most to you.

-- We Compare: We use our expertise to compare policies from across the market, explaining the key differences in plain English.
+- We Compare: We use our expertise to compare policies from across our panel, explaining the key differences in plain English.

-- We Are Independent: Our advice is unbiased.
-Our goal is to find the best possible cover for you, at no extra cost to you.
-Our service is free.
+- We Are regulated: Our advice is unbiased.
+Our goal is to find the suitable cover for you, with no separate broker fee for our service, subject to terms where applicable.
+Our service has no separate broker fee.

-- We Build Trust: We are proud of our high customer satisfaction ratings, built on providing transparent, helpful, and expert advice.
+- We Build Trust: We are proud of our high customer satisfaction ratings, built on providing transparent, helpful, and regulated guidance.

 - We Offer More: When you arrange PMI or Life Insurance through us, we offer discounts on other types of essential cover, providing holistic protection for you and your family.